Date: 17 June 2018. A Day of

 My meals took on a more

 ceremonious status.
-When I ate I didn't do anything else except
+When I ate I did not do anything else except

 enjoy the experience.
 I really tasted the food.
 Flavors became more